EV Charging for UK Holiday Lets: The Complete 2026 Guide for Owners and Operators

 Replacement obligation: Since October 2016, any replacement meter installed for billing purposes must be MID-approved.

-The good news: most modern smart EV chargers on the UK market — including the MyEnergi Zappi, Easee One, Wallbox Pulsar Plus, and Pod Point Solo 3 (in their billing-compatible variants) — either include a built-in MID-approved meter or can be paired with one.
+The good news: most modern smart EV chargers on the UK market can be made billing-compliant, but not all of them ship with MID metering built in.
+In particular, Easee Charge Max and Easee Charge Pro include built-in MID Class B metering, while MyEnergi Zappi, Easee One, Wallbox Pulsar Plus, and Pod Point Solo 3 in their standard variants generally require an external MID Class B sub-meter.
 See the charger comparison table later in this guide for a side-by-side breakdown.

 3. Your obligations under the Public Charge Point Regulations 2023